Johann Stuckenbruck directed his large, virtuoso orchestra with inspirational drive, maintaining strict, rhythmic unanimity between stage and pit.

-Future engagements include concerts with the San Diego Symphony, the Salomon Orchestra, and will assist Robin Ticciati on Poulenc's 'Dialogues des Carmélites' at the Glyndebourne Festival and the BBC Proms.
-Johann will also make his Glyndebourne Tour debut conducting Mozart's 'Die Zauberflöte' and will conduct the world premiere of Glyndebourne's Youth Opera commission 'Pay the Piper'.
+Future engagements include concerts with the San Diego Symphony, the Salomon Orchestra, and will assist on a production of Donizetti's 'Lucrezia Borgia' at Opera de Tenerife.
+Johann will also assist Robin Ticciati at the Glyndebourne Festival on Janacek's 'Kat'a Kabanova', make his Glyndebourne Tour debut conducting Mozart's 'Die Zauberflöte', and will conduct the world premiere of Glyndebourne's 'Balancing the Score' commission 'Pay the Piper'.

 Recipient of the ASRAM Prize, Johann graduated with distinction in Orchestral Conducting from the Royal Academy of Music.
 Upon graduating, Johann was second conductor to Sir Mark Elder and the Hallé Orchestra performing Berlioz's 'La Damnation de Faust' at the 2017 Edinburgh Festival and made successive debuts as a guest conductor with the Hallé Orchestra at Bridgewater Hall and the Royal Northern Sinfonia at the Northern Aldborough Festival.

 Further afield, Johann was rehearsal conductor for Mathieu Herzog at the inaugural Blaricum Festival in the Netherlands and has performed at the Campos do Jordão Festival in São Paulo.
 He has also acted as cover conductor for the San Diego Symphony.